Experts Weigh In on Why Customized Employee Well-Being… | MOBE

 Driving Better Health Outcomes With a Whole-Health Approach to Data

-Using data science to select individuals for various health and well-being solutions isn’t new.
-But many of these offerings have lackluster engagement and result in vertical silos, treating one aspect of a person’s health in isolation.…
+Using data science to select individuals for various health and well-being solutions isn't new.
+But many offerings lack engagement and treat one aspect of health in isolation.
+There's a better way—starting with the whole person.

 Webinar: Revolutionizing Workforce Wellbeing